cvazquezlos/TestLogAnalyzer/README.md

 5. Open Command Console and type `mvn --version`.
 6. Go to Spring Logs Generator project in [Github](https://github.com/cvazquezlos/LOGANALYZER-SpringLogsGenerator) and clone or download it.
 7. Open the Command Console and navigate inside project.
 Then, execute `mvn clean install --log-file log.txt` to save all the information about the test.

+## Getting started with Elasticsearch Data Updater
+Ensure you have Elasticsearch installed and an instance of it running.
+1. Go to Elasticsearch Data Updater project in [Github](https://github.com/cvazquezlos/LOGANALYZER-ElasticsearchDataUpdater) and clone or download it.
+2. Make sure that your Elasticsearch version is the same than POM ES version.
+3. Create (you can use Kibana) an index called "loganalyzer" (don't required timestamp field).
+4. Run it.

 ## Bibliography
 1. https://ag-grid.com/javascript-grid-properties - Grid properties.